-8 Steps Towards A Successful Custom Website Project- Written by Kyle Narducci
+8 Steps To A Successful Custom Website Project- Written by Kyle Narducci

-Here’s the process we follow that helps create an environment for custom website projects to succeed:
+Here’s the process we follow that helps create an environment for successful custom website projects:

 An introductory meeting and questionnaire are the first steps toward getting the ball rolling on any successful custom website project.
 Things that are important to understand during conceptualization are: understanding the stakeholder’s vision for the custom website, their ideal website visitor, and the overall user experience they would like users to have.